Nargis45/Ted_Talk_views_Prediction/README.md

 2. Loading the dataset

-3. Data Cleaning
+3.Data Cleaning and EDA on features

-4. EDA on features
+4. Feature Engineering

-5. Feature selection
+5. Data Cleaning

-6. Fitting the regression models
+6. Feature Selection

-7. HyperParameter Tuning
+7. HyperParameter Tuning and Modeling

-8. Modeling
+8. Evaluation and comparision of models

-9. Evaluation and comparision of models
+9. Selecting the best model

 10. Conclusion